How we wash our baby’s cloth diapers is important — not only for our sanity but for our baby’s health.

 Here are the basic steps to washing your cloth diapers in a standard washing machine.

-- Pre-wash: Pre-wash in cold water with a little bit of detergent, about half the recommended dose for the main wash.
+- Pre-wash: Pre-wash in cold water with a bit of detergent, about half the recommended dose for the main wash.
 Pick your shortest full wash cycle, ensuring it has at least six minutes of agitation.
 Make sure to run the cycle until it is completely finished.

-- Main wash: Your main wash is going to do most of the cleaning.
-For this wash, you’ll use the full amount of detergent recommended and set your washer to its most aggressive setting such as ‘cotton’ or ‘super wash’.You can use either hot or cold water for this wash, but if you’re using a plant-based detergent hot water will be required to break it down and make it work effectively.
-Again, make sure it runs through the full cycle.
+- Main wash: Your main wash will do most of the cleaning.
+For this wash, you’ll use the total amount of detergent recommended and set your washer to its most aggressive setting, such as “cotton” or “super wash.”
+You can use either hot or cold water for this wash, but if you’re using a plant-based detergent, you’ll need hot water to break it down and make it work effectively.
+Again, make sure it runs through the entire cycle.

-Choosing The Perfect Detergent
+Choosing the Perfect Detergent

 This doesn’t mean you have to buy fancy diaper detergents.
 You might have heard special detergents are required to get your cloth diapers clean — but this isn’t true.

-Natural And Synthetic Fibers
+Natural and Synthetic Fibers

-How Do I Dry My Diapers?
+How Do I Dry My Cloth Diapers?

 The only thing you really have to pay attention to is making sure you don’t stretch the elastic while the diaper is still hot, as this could cause permanent stretching.

-1. Hard water
+1. Hard Water

 A quick water test showed me I had hard water issues and needed to adjust my routine.

-If you have hard water the fix is simple.
+If you have hard water, the fix is simple.
 After stripping your diapers, start adding a water softener, such as borax, to your pre-wash and main wash cycles.

-2. Soft water
+2. Soft Water

-3. Mold, mildew, and yeast
+3. Mold, Mildew, and Yeast

-If it does don’t panic.
-You don’t need to toss the diapers to fix this — what you do need is a bleach soak.
+If it does, don’t panic.
+You don’t need to toss the diapers to fix this.
+What you do need is a bleach soak.

-4. How To Bleach Soak Diapers
+4. How to Bleach Soak Diapers

-To do a bleach soak, simply fill your top load washing machine or bath tub with cold water, then add bleach.
+To do a bleach soak, simply fill your top-load washing machine or bathtub with cold water, then add bleach.
 Use the following guide to know how much bleach to use:

-- Small capacity: Add1/3 cup of bleach.
+- Small capacity: Add 1/3 cup of bleach.